adbt-lang/adbt/README.md

 include './my-list.txt' sort=desc
 ```

-Supports an optional param that controls whether sorting should be done in the ascending or in descending order.
+Supports an optional param that controls whether sorting should be done in ascending or descending order.

 To sort in ascending order, pass `asc` as the param value.
 To sort in descending order, pass `desc` as the param value.

-> 💡 If not param is passed, `asc` is inferred.
+> 💡 If no param is passed, `asc` is inferred.

 <br>